Florida Council Board

 Plantation on Crystal River.

-Clouser and Taylor bring different insights and flyfishing
+Clouser and Taylor brought different insights and flyfishing

 strengths to their programs.